solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 // This is the space required for the metadata account.
 // We put the metadata into the mint account at the end so we
 // don't need to create and additional account.
-Then the metadata pointer points back to the mint account.
+// Then the metadata pointer points back to the mint account.
-// Like this only one account that is needed. let meta_data_space = 250;
+// Using this technique, only one account is needed for both the mint
+// information and the metadata.

+let meta_data_space = 250;

 let lamports_required = (Rent::get()?).minimum_balance(space + meta_data_space);